WrightonLabCSU/join_asvbins/README.md

 -  [ ] Split mmseqs into multi steps
 - [ ] Rework the pandas code so that there is no warning
 - [ ] Stop the fai warnings from barrnap, make new rules if you must.
--  [ ] More general tests
+-  [X] More general tests
--  [ ] Add a test to run full snake pipelines.
+-  [X] Add a test to run full snake pipelines.
 (I am close on this)
-* [x] Add a better file path does not exist message, snakemakes does not handle this well with this setup.
+* [X] Add a better file path does not exist message, snakemakes does not handle this well with this setup.
-* [x] Check that verbose works as well as quiet dose
+* [X] Check that verbose works as well as quiet dose
--  [ ] Compare my results to more manual equivalents
+-  [X] Compare my results to more manual equivalents
 -  [ ] Complete the outputs section of this readme
 -  [ ] Add an expanded options section to the wiki
--  [ ] Add a slum example below
+-  [X] Add a slurm example below
 - [ ] faidx is too loud in verbose mode
+- [ ] Edge case test are dificult untill I get an exmple, but they need doing
+- [ ] Add ASV taxonomy (silva)
+- [ ] Add Bin taxonomy (GTDB)
+- [ ] Clareify: does the 16S match have the V4 region (yes/no)
 - [ ]